git-of-aj/aws-cloud-practitioner/networking.md

 * IPAM pool:
 create a big pool of ip addess => create vpc in different region / m here
 ![](https://docs.aws.amazon.com/images/vpc/latest/ipam/images/ipam-example-1-570px.png)

+## internet gateway
+1 vpc : 1 internet gateway
+- there is no additional charge for an IGW itself.
+However, data transfer fees apply for traffic that flows through the IGW.
+Outbound data transfer from an EC2 instance in a VPC to the internet is charged based on the data transfer out pricing tier.
+Inbound data transfer from the internet to an EC2 instance in a VPC is free.

+You can find more information on AWS data transfer pricing here: https://aws.amazon.com/ec2/pricing/on-demand/#Data_Transfer_Pricing

+## transit gateway vs internet gateway
+Transit Gateway is used for interconnecting multiple VPCs and on-premises networks, while Internet Gateway is used to provide internet connectivity to a single VPC.

+It's worth noting that TGW also supports VPN and Direct Connect connections to on-premises networks, while IGW only provides internet connectivity.
+Additionally, TGW is priced per-hour and per-GB data processing charges, while there is no additional charge for IGW itself, but data transfer fees apply for traffic that flows through it.